scenerystack/community/docs/reference/api/sim/ProjectorModeToggleSwitch.md

 # ProjectorModeToggleSwitch

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/preferences/ProjectorModeToggleSwitch.ts](https://github.com/phetsims/joist/blob/main/js/preferences/ProjectorModeToggleSwitch.ts) for the most up-to-date information.

 ## Overview

 A toggle switch for "Projector Mode".
 Changes the color scheme for better contrast on projectors.
 The sim must have